Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

 So far we have considered intensity correlation functions and cumulants.
 It is also useful to consider electric-field correlation functions of the output state.
 These can be measured using a balanced homodyne setup, where the output state is interfered with a local oscillator and a differential photocurrent is measured using photodetectors \cite{Mahmoodian2021}.
 Just like the photon intensity, one can also quantify correlations and cumulants of the scattered field and relate these to the scattered photon wavefunction.
 Previous work\,\cite{Mahmoodian2021} has found that, the second-order quadrature cumulant operator is proportional to the two-photon entangled part of the outgoing wavefunction in the weak driving regime.

 where $\hat{X}_\theta(t)=\frac{1}{2}[\hat{a}(t)e^{i\theta}+\hat{a}^\dagger (t)e^{-i\theta}]$ is the quadrature operator.
 One can control the phase $\theta$ of the measured field, by changing the phase of the local oscillator.
 This second-order field correlator is a Fourier-Transform pair with the photon squeezing spectrum.
-In this work, we extend this result by showing that the third-order quadrature cumulant operator is proportional to the three-photon entangled part of the wavefunction,
+In this work, we extend this result by showing that the third-order quadrature cumulant operator is approximately proportional to the three-photon entangled part of the wavefunction,

 The derivation of this equation is presented in Appendix~\ref{apx:DXDXDX}.
 Note that in this work we consider a resonant driving field and the output wavefunction is real valued.
 We therefore set $\theta=0$ and can determine $\phi_3(x_1,x_2,x_3)$ using this single quadrature measurement.
-This observable provides a direct way of experimentally measuring of the three-photon entangled part of the wavefunction.
+This provides a direct way to measure the non-Gaussian field correlations of the output state which lies in the three-photon entangled part of the wavefunction.